tmip-emat/tmip-emat/docs/source/emat.analysis/interactive-explorer-v2.rst

     refpoint = model.run_reference_experiment()

-The interactive visualizer class can be imported from the :module:`emat.analysis` package.
+The interactive visualizer class can be imported from the :mod:`emat.analysis` package.
 To use it, we create an :class:`Visualizer` instance, giving a scope and a set of experimental results, as well as the reference point.